paula-cristina-vaz/gitbook/how-to/device-authorization.md

 * `expires_in` are the number of seconds that the `device_code` and the `user_code` are valid.
 After the `device_code` and the `user_code` expire, the customer has to start the process again.
 * `interval` are the number of seconds that the client device **should** wait between polls.

-After receiving the `device_code` in the [/connect/deviceauthorization](../authentication-api/deviceauthorization.md) response, the client device starts polling Farfetch STS with the `client_id` and the `device_code`.
+After receiving the `device_code` in the [/connect/deviceauthorization](../authentication-api/deviceauthorization.md) response, the client device starts polling  STS with the `client_id` and the `device_code`.
 The client device stops polling when the customer completes the authentication with the `user_code`.

 ### 2. Show user code to customer